What to Pack or Wear For Gorilla Trekking in Rwanda & Uganda

 As you can see, if you want your gorilla trekking excursion to be memorable for the right reasons, you’ll need to dress appropriately.

-Here is our comprehensive selection of gorilla trekking apparel to help you pack and prepare for your trip.
+Here is our comprehensive selection of Gorilla Trekking Packing List to help you pack and prepare for your trip.

 We recommend that you wear long pants.
 It’s even better if you can get a pair that’s water-resistant.
 To prevent insects such as fire ants from creeping up your legs and attacking you, tuck these into your socks or boots.